Boston Attorneys Representing Cyclists and Families in Wrongful Death Claims Against Trucking Companies

 Between 2010 and 2014, 11 cyclists died in motor vehicle crashes in Boston, according to city figures.
 Seven were killed by a truck or bus.
 In some cases, truck drivers kept traveling.

 In April 2014, a cyclist was hit and killed by a garbage truck in Charlestown.
-This was a hit-and-run truck crash.
-According to media reports, the truck driver said he thought he hit a pothole so he kept driving.

 In September 2014, a cyclist was hit by a garbage truck at the corner of Inman and Harvard streets in Cambridge during the morning commute.